 Cattle Ranches: The area boasts a dozen or so large and historical working cattle ranches, including Western Canada’s largest ranch, Douglas Lake Ranch, and the Nicola Ranch in the pristine Nicola Valley, one of Canada’s largest cattle ranches.
 Steeped in history, Nicola Ranch has been renowned for producing fine cattle since the 1870s.
-Nicola Ranch features renovated heritage buildings that were once part of the Town of Nicola, including the historic Murray Church (1876).
+Nicola Ranch features renovated heritage buildings that were once part of the Town of Nicola, including the historic Murray Church (1876), the first church in the Nicola Valley.
+Named in honour of its founder, Reverend George Murray, and once a jewel and sanctuary for people in Merritt, the Murray Church was destroyed in a suspicious fire in January 2019, and is now just a pile of ash and rubble.
 The Quilchena Ranch dates from the mid-1880s.
 Originally built as a roadhouse to serve stagecoaches traveling between Kamloops and Merritt, the original roadhouse is now a store that still serves travelers.

 Ranch Tours: Drive onto Douglas Lake Ranch and visit the General Store, housed in one of its original buildings.
 Douglas Lake Ranch offers world-class fishing on 12 private lakes, as well as swimming, snowshoeing, cross-country skiing, and private ranch tours, along with resort, cabin or yurt accommodation.